aws-samples/serverless-patterns/eventbridge-scheduled-stepfunction-bedrock-kb-sync/README.md

 ## Testing

-Step 1: Upload Sample Documents to S3
+Step 1: Upload Sample Documents to Amazon S3
         - Navigate to Amazon S3 in AWS Console
         - Locate the bucket named kb-data-source-{account-id}
         - Upload your sample documents to this bucket